Stephen-ODriscoll/PlutoUtils/docs/string.md

 ### replace_any_of()
 Takes a modify string, a find string and a replace string.
 Looks through the modify string for any element in the find string and replaces it with the replace string.
 - If a blank find string is given, then there will be no change to the modify string.

-### join()
-1. Takes iterators for begin, end and a join string.
-Returns a string created by appending all elements from begin to end, with the join string between them.
-2. Takes a container and a join string.
-Returns a string created by appending all elements in the container, with the join string between them.

-### map_join()
-1. Takes iterators for begin, end, a join string and a function.
-Returns a string created by calling the function on all elements from begin to end and appending the results, with the join string between them.
-2. Takes a container, a join string and a function.
-Returns a string created by calling the function on all elements in the container and appending the results, with the join string between them.

 ### lstrip()
 Takes a string and an optional **std::locale**.
 Removes all leading "space" characters.
 This includes new lines, tabs, spaces, etc.